Temple Fay: Experimental treatments

 In 1938 he used a crude refrigerating apparatus for his experiments, with the assistance of George C. Henny, on cryotherapy for medical patients, for the control of cancer.
 In December 1938 Fay demonstrated that human rectal temperature could be reduced to 92 F, or below, for many hours without apparent injury to the patient.

 Fay developed the world's first systematic program of hypothermia for traumatic brain injury (TBI).
 He realized that "decreased intracranial pressure and improved utilization of oxygen by cerebral tissue" would help patients with TBI.

 Late career

 In 1943 he left Temple University and did a considerable amount of work on "psychomotor patterning" exercises for children with learning disabilities, brain injuries, or cognitive disabilities at The Institutes for the Achievement of Human Potential.

 Personal life

 Fay married Marion Priestly Button in 1923.
 They had four daughters.
-She was the 3rd great granddaughter of Joseph Priestley (1733-1804), the discovery of Oxygen and founder of the Unitarian Church in America.
+She was the 3rd great granddaughter of Joseph Priestley (1733-1804), the discoverer of oxygen and founder of the Unitarian Church in America.